feynon/carlosbecker.com/content/post/2018-04-07-effective-developer.md

 - GitHub issues for software (and `TODO`s on the code);
 - Calendar for the rest (I recommend [Fantastical](https://flexibits.com/fantastical)).

-Again, not perfect, but it’s way better than 10 apps and 321 lists if you ask me.
+Again, not perfect, but it's way better than 10 apps and 321 lists if you ask me.

 ## Practice

 Like any other thing in the word, it takes practice - and practice takes time.

-So, don’t be too hasty.
-Practice every day, read other people’s code, maybe join some OpenSource project… eventually, you will get there.
+So, don't be too hasty.
+Practice every day, read other people's code, maybe join some OpenSource project… eventually, you will get there.

 ---

-That’s what I have to say.
+That's what I have to say.
 Hope it helps someone and that it makes sense to someone.

 If you have your own tips (I know you do) and feel like sharing them, please, leave a comment - it will be greatly appreciated.